microsoft/lisa/docs/write_test/write_case.md

     ...
 ```

-## Use components in code
+## Extensions in code

-LISA wraps the shared logic in the following components.
+LISA wraps the shared logic in code in different kinds of extensions with the following components.
 When implementing test
-cases, you may need a new component, and you are welcome to contribute to it.
+cases, you may want a new component, and you are welcome to contribute to it.
-Make sure to read [concepts](concepts.md) to understand the following
-components.
+Read [concepts](concepts.md) and [how write extensions](extension.md) for further knowledge.
 This section focuses on how to use them in the test code.

 ### Environment and node